omarhammad/CMS_API/README.md

     - SignIn page (/signin) , SignUp(/signup) and Landing page (/) can be accessed by anyone.
     - Appointments (/appointments) , Patients (/patients) , Doctors (/doctors) and Medications (/medications)  requires authentication to be accessible.

-Certainly!
-Here's a revised version of your project description suitable for inclusion in a README file, with corrections for grammar and vocabulary:

 ---

 ## Project - Week 5